 As is often the case in a small city, Grand Rivers doesn't have a public transportation system that people use for their commute.

-The education level of Grand Rivers citizens is a little higher than the average for US cities and towns: 24.00% of adults in Grand Rivers have at least a bachelor's degree.
+The citizens of Grand Rivers are slightly better educated than the national average of 21.84% for all cities and towns, with 24.00% of adults in Grand Rivers having a bachelor's degree or advanced degree.

 The per capita income in Grand Rivers in 2022 was $53,034, which is wealthy relative to Kentucky and the nation.
 This equates to an annual income of $212,136 for a family of four.
 However, Grand Rivers contains both very wealthy and poor people as well.